TomHarrop/ird-5acc-paper/ms/results.md

 ## Results

-To reveal gene expression patterns associated with diversity of inflorescence architecture, we used detailed phenotyping of panicles from domesticated and wild accessions of Asian and African rice, followed by whole-transcriptome sequencing (RNASeq) [and analysis of single-gene mutants with defects in panicle branching].
+To reveal gene expression patterns associated with diversity of inflorescence architecture, we used detailed phenotyping of panicles from domesticated and wild accessions of Asian and African rice.
+We selected five accessions for whole-transcriptome sequencing (RNASeq), and our analysis reveals an association between expression of *AP2/EREBP*-like genes, homeobox (HB) genes and panicle architecture.
+We phenotyped previously reported single-gene *AP2/EREBP*-like mutants to confirm the role of those genes in branching.
-**expand slightly**

 ### Parallel changes in panicle architecture in domesticated accessions

-To measure the diversity of panicle architecture, we phenotyped 93 accessions of wild Asian rice (*Oryza rufipogon*), domesticated Asian rice (*Oryza sativa*), wild African rice (*Oryza barthii*) and domesticated African rice (*Oryza glaberrima*), using `P-TRAP` for automated measurement of traits (Figure 1A **phenotype-pca**; Table S3 **PanicleTraitsPhenotyping**; @al-tamPTRAPPanicleTrait2013).
+To measure the diversity of panicle architecture, we phenotyped 93 accessions of wild Asian rice (*Oryza rufipogon*), domesticated Asian rice (*Oryza sativa*), wild African rice (*Oryza barthii*) and domesticated African rice (*Oryza glaberrima*), using `P-TRAP` for automated measurement of traits [Figure 1A **phenotype-pca**; Table S3 **PanicleTraitsPhenotyping**; @al-tamPTRAPPanicleTrait2013].
 There was a stronger correlation between secondary branch number and spikelet number in the domesticated accessions than in the wild accessions (Figure S2 **correlation-pbn-spn**).
 The first principal component (PC1) in the phenotyping data accounts for 46.5% of variability.
 PC1 separates domesticated and wild accessions, but not Asian and African accessions (Figure 1E **phenotype-pca**).